Intermittent Fasting & Cancer: What Does the Research Say?

 There are three subtypes of intermittent fasting.
 These include:

-· Extended night-time fasting: This form of intermittent fasting is mostly applied in cancer cases.
-In extended night-time fasting, there is an extension of the period between dinner and breakfast.
+· Extended night-time fasting: This form of intermittent fasting is mainly applied in cancer cases.
+There is an extension of the period between dinner and breakfast in extended night-time fasting.
 There are indications that this may have been the “normal” diet that our ancestors ate in the past when food was a luxury compared to now.
-The 16/8 method is a good example of extended night-time fasting in which eating takes place between 12 noon and 8 pm (8 hours of unrestricted eating and 16 hours of fasting).
+The 16/8 method is an excellent example of extended night-time fasting in which eating takes place between 12 noon and 8 pm (8 hours of unrestricted eating and 16 hours of fasting).

 · Time-restricted feeding: It is similar to extended night-time fasting.
 It defines the eating times and the fasting period.

 · Short-term fasting: Short-term fasting is of different varieties.
-There is alternate-day fasting and the whole day fasting.
+There is alternate-day fasting and whole-day fasting.
 In the alternate day fasting, there are days where calories are eaten without restriction and days when calorie intake is limited to 25%.
-For the whole day of fasting, calorie intake occurs without restriction for five days each week, while taking in no calories or roughly 25% of calories daily for two days per week.
+For the whole day of fasting, calorie intake occurs without limitation for five days each week, while taking in no calories or roughly 25% of calories daily for two days per week.

 How Does Fasting Work?

-The human body is fashioned in such a way that it offers protection against starvation.
-It is designed to store some amount of nutrients required for survival.
+The human body is fashioned so that it offers protection against starvation.
+In addition, it is designed to store some amount of nutrients required for survival.

 Weight loss is one of the results of fasting.
-People lose weight during fasting because the body is expending more calories than it is gaining.
-Prolonged fasting should be done cautiously.
-Continuous fasting will set your body in a “starvation mode” where your body processes slow down in a bid to prolong your life.
+People lose weight during fasting because the body is expending more calories than gaining.
+However, prolonged fasting should be done cautiously.
+Continuous fasting will set your body in a “starvation mode,” where your body processes slow down in a bid to prolong your life.
 This usually begins after you’ve fasted for three days at a stretch.
-During the fast, your body will conserve as much fuel as possible without your noticing the weight loss.
+During the fast, your body will conserve as much fuel as possible without noticing the weight loss.

 What Does the Research Say about Fasting and Cancer?

 One benefit of intermittent fasting is weight loss.
 Of course, this is good news for a healthy adult.
-Recent studies involving animals and some preliminary human trials have shown that intermittent fasting decreases the risk of cancer or reduces the rates of cancer growth.
+Recent studies involving animals and some preliminary human trials have shown that intermittent fasting decreases the risk of cancer or reduces cancer growth rates.
 According to these studies, the anti-cancer effects of intermittent fasting may be due to:

 · Decreased production of blood glucose